Rising food, housing costs push up U.S. inflation

 HOUSING STRUGGLES

-Despite firming domestic demand, housing is struggling and manufacturing activity continues to be lacklustre.
+Despite firming domestic demand, housing is struggling and manufacturing activity continues to be lackluster.

 Another report on Tuesday showed confidence among homebuilders remained dour in April.
 The NAHB/Wells Fargo Housing Market index rose only a point to 47.

-Readings below 50 mean more builders view market conditions as poor than favourable, and April's reading was the third in a row below that threshold.
+Readings below 50 mean more builders view market conditions as poor than favorable, and April's reading was the third in a row below that threshold.

 In another report, the New York Fed said its "Empire State" general business conditions index fell to a five-month low of 1.29 in April from 5.61 in March.
 Economists had expected a reading of 8.0 for the period.